NSCA Return to Play Plan (Updated - 2021)

 Pre-game checklist

-Criteria Compliance (Yes / No) Remarks
+Compliance (Yes / No) |

-I do not feel I am symptomatic of COVID-19, as per symptoms defined by the Government of Canada The player should turn up for the game only after they comply to each criteria
+I do not feel I am symptomatic of COVID-19, as per symptoms defined by the Government of Canada |

-self-quarantined due to COVID-19 or has shown symptoms of COVID-19 in the past 14 days
+I have not been in touch with anyone I know who is either self-quarantined due to COVID-19 or has shown symptoms of COVID-19 in the past 14 days |

-need to share any equipment in the NSCA’s “no share” list
+I have my own essential playing equipment and I don’t need to share any equipment in the NSCA’s “no share” list as part of their protocol |

-To the best of my knowledge I am not in breach of any NSCA protocol points
+To the best of my knowledge I am not in breach of any NSCA protocol points |

 Note: even if these guidelines are respected, no cricket activity - training or match play